Spatially Inhomogeneous Triplet Pairing Order and Josephson Diode Effect Induced by Frustrated Spin Textures: Effective Josephson coupling in the presence of frustrated spin textures

 and

-Here, summation of nearest neighboring sites $i$ and $j$ is taken over the boundaries $\Sigma_n$ and $\Sigma_m$ of superconducting grains $n$ and $m$ respectively, and $T_{ij}$ is the effective tunneling in Eq.~\eqref{effective_tunneling_Jsd_expansion}, which arises from $s$-$d$ exchange at the interface.
+Here, summation of nearest neighbouring sites $i$ and $j$ is taken over the boundaries $\Sigma_n$ and $\Sigma_m$ of superconducting grains $n$ and $m$ respectively, and $T_{ij}$ is the effective tunneling in Eq.~\eqref{effective_tunneling_Jsd_expansion}, which arises from $s$-$d$ exchange at the interface.

 As an illustrative example, we examine the model on a triangular lattice, shown schematically in Fig.~\ref{fig:tunneling}(b).
-For the three-sublattice system, nearest neighbors correspond to sublattices with spins $\mathbf{s}_{i}$ and $\mathbf{s}_{j}$, and the summation in the third order terms corresponds to the third sublattice, which we label as $\mathbf{s}_{k}$.
-From Eq.~\eqref{effective_tunneling_Jsd_expansion}, the effective spin-independent and spin-dependent tunneling between nearest neighbors for the triangular lattice is given by
+For the three-sublattice system, nearest neighbours correspond to sublattices with spins $\mathbf{s}_{i}$ and $\mathbf{s}_{j}$, and the summation in the third order terms corresponds to the third sublattice, which we label as $\mathbf{s}_{k}$.
+From Eq.~\eqref{effective_tunneling_Jsd_expansion}, the effective spin-independent and spin-dependent tunneling between nearest neighbours for the triangular lattice is given by

-Here, we approximate $[\mathcal{G}_\mathrm{kin}]_{i j} \approx - (1/t_0) \sigma^0$ for nearest neighbors $i$ and $j$, which is valid for states near the Fermi surface.
+Here, we approximate $[\mathcal{G}_\mathrm{kin}]_{i j} \approx - (1/t_0) \sigma^0$ for nearest neighbours $i$ and $j$, which is valid for states near the Fermi surface.
 The index $k$ corresponds to the third sublattice mediating the higher order tunneling process between $i$ and $j$, with $i$, $j$, and $k$ corresponding to the three sublattices in the same plaquette.

-For simplicity, let us consider a $d$-vector which is valley-polarized in momentum space, corresponding to the case in Sec.~\ref{subsec:josephson_coupling.decoupled_spin_orbital}.
+For simplicity, let us consider a $d$ vector which is valley-polarized in momentum space, corresponding to the case in Sec.~\ref{subsec:josephson_coupling.decoupled_spin_orbital}.
 As an example, we take $g_m(\mathbf{k})$ in Eq.~\eqref{decoupled_spin_orbital_anomalous_GF} to have $f$-wave symmetry, as depicted in Fig.~\ref{fig:kspace_dvector_texture}.
-From the form of the tunneling in Eq.~\eqref{spin_dependent+independent_tunneling}, the effective Josephson couplings between $d$-vectors $\mathbf{d}_{n}$ and $\mathbf{d}_m$ in Eq.~\eqref{josephson_couplings_decoupled_spin_orbital_expansion} are given by
+From the form of the tunneling in Eq.~\eqref{spin_dependent+independent_tunneling}, the effective Josephson couplings between $d$ vectors $\mathbf{d}_{n}$ and $\mathbf{d}_m$ in Eq.~\eqref{josephson_couplings_decoupled_spin_orbital_expansion} are given by

 up to an overall factor.
-Above, we approximate the weighting function as $w_{mn} \sim - \Delta_0/W^2$, in which $\Delta_0$ is the magnitude of the pairing gap function and $W$ is the bandwidth.
+Above, we approximate the weighting function as $w_{nm} \sim - \Delta_0/W^2$, in which $\Delta_0$ is the magnitude of the pairing gap function and $W$ is the bandwidth.